MjxSjx/Portfolio/Case Study 1 - bike-share analysis/Excel Results/README.md

 <details>
 <summary>Cleaning the data</summary>
 <ol>
-*This process is per situation and normally stakeholders are involved with the decison on what to do with empty cells.*
+---*This process is per situation and normally stakeholders are involved with the decison on what to do with empty cells.*